 - 2.18.1 Overview.
-Section 1145 requires that a Holder, who is required to file a report, retain records for 10 years after the date the report was filed.
+Section 1145 requires that a Holder, who is required to file a report, retain records for 10 years after the date the report is filed.
 The record retention requirement corresponds with Section 1172(h) authorizing the State Escheator to conduct an examination for a 10 year period of dormant property.
-Section 1176 authorizes the State Escheator to estimate the amount of property due using a reasonable method of estimation based on all information available to the State Escheator. - 2.18.2 Base Periods: The "Base Period" is the period of time for which the holder possesses complete and researchable records.
-Consistent with a majority of states, Delaware requires that a Holder retain records for a minimum of 10 years plus dormancy (15 years total for most property types).
+Section 1176 authorizes the State Escheator to estimate the amount of property due using a reasonable method of estimation based on all information available to the State Escheator. - 2.18.2 Base Periods: The "Base Period" is the period of time for which the Holder possesses complete and researchable records.
+Consistent with a majority of states, the State requires that a Holder retain records for a minimum of 10 years plus dormancy (15 years total for most property types).
 It is expected that the Holder shall possess several years of dormant records even if the Holder does not possess records for the entire 10 year period.
-The State may utilize any available dormant records to estimate an unclaimed property liability for the period of time for which the holder does not possess complete and researchable records.

-- 2.18.2.1 If the Holder fails to retain sufficient dormant years of records, the Audit Manager and Holder shall discuss which records are to be utilized for the base period.
-In the absence of agreement, the State Escheator shall possess the sole authority to make a reasonable determination for the base period in order to prepare an estimate. - 2.18.2.2 Base periods shall consist of complete and researchable records.
-In order to draw a representative error rate, the base periods utilized shall consist of at least three (3) years from the universe of complete and researchable records.
-Depending on the unique facts and circumstances of each Holder, the State may consider including non-dormant periods in the base periods. - At the conclusion of the records production, the Chief Financial Officer or other officer of the Holder shall provide in a form amenable to the State Escheator, a representation of the Holder regarding what records are available, for which property types and what years.
+The State may utilize any available dormant records to estimate an unclaimed property liability for the period of time for which the Holder does not possess complete and researchable records. - 2.18.2.1 If the Holder fails to retain sufficient dormant years of records, the Audit Manager and Holder shall discuss which records are to be utilized for the Base Period.
+In the absence of agreement, the State Escheator shall possess the sole authority to make a reasonable determination for the Base Period in order to prepare an estimate. - 2.18.2.2 The Base Periods shall consist of complete and researchable records.
+In order to draw a representative error rate, the Base Periods utilized shall consist of at least three (3) years from the universe of complete and researchable records.
+Depending on the unique facts and circumstances of each Holder, the State may consider including non-dormant periods in the Base Periods.

+- At the conclusion of the records production, the Chief Financial Officer or other officer of the Holder shall provide in a form amenable to the State Escheator, a representation of the Holder to the best of his or her knowledge, after reasonable inquiry and due diligence, regarding what records are available, for which property types and what years.
 The Holder is bound by this representation, absent good cause in the determination of the State Escheator.
-A determination by the State of a false statement will be considered willful misrepresentation made with intent to mislead the State Escheator.

-2.18.3 Items to be Excluded from Estimation Calculation

-- 2.18.3.1 Items payable to an owner that is a United States federal department or agency will be removed from the population subject to estimation prior to preparing the population to review. - 2.18.3.2 Funds returned in the normal course of business, prior to the issuance of the examination notice will not be included in the population of potential unclaimed items.
+A determination by the State of a false statement will be considered willful misrepresentation where it is made with intent to mislead the State Escheator. - 2.18.3 Items to be Excluded from Estimation Calculation - 2.18.3.1 Items payable to an owner that is a United States federal department or agency shall be removed from the population subject to estimation prior to preparing the population to review. - 2.18.3.2 Funds returned in the normal course of business shall not be included in the population of potential unclaimed items.